harvard-dce/mh-opsworks/README.md

     # edit cluster_config.json with your specific values
     vim cluster_config.json

-    # Edit credentials to include the correct AWS credentials.
-Handily, we've
+    # Edit secrets to include the correct AWS (and other) credentials.
-    # included a comment field to allow you to keep track of what credentials are
-    # what.

-    vim credentials.json
+    vim secrets.json

 ### Step 4 - Sanity check your cluster configuration

 We've implemented a set of sanity checks to ensure your cluster configuration looks right.
 They are by no means comprehensive, but serve as a basic pre-flight check.
-The checks are run automatically before ever `rake` task.
+The checks are run automatically before every `rake` task.

     # sanity check your cluster_config.json
     ./bin/rake cluster:configtest